 03 of 08

-Like most of the behaviors on this list, lack of grooming may be a sign of many diseases, in addition to just not feeling well.
-Senile cats no longer care about keeping their coat in good condition.
-If the cat is overweight, that may contribute to the problem -- it may be too difficult to reach all areas.
+Like most of the behaviors on this list, lack of grooming may be a sign of many diseases, in addition to simply not feeling well.
+It's common for senile cats to no longer care about keeping their coat in good condition.
+If the cat is overweight, that may contribute to the problem as well because it may be too difficult to reach... everywhere.

 04 of 08